ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 authenticated as well; this can be achieved if the Verifier and the Attester mutually authenticate when establishing the Secure Channel.

-The extent to which a Secure Channel can provide assurances that UCCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.
+The extent to which a Secure Channel can provide assurances that UCS originate from a trustworthy Attesting Environment depends on the characteristics of both the cryptographic mechanisms used to establish the channel and the characteristics of the Attesting Environment itself.

-A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a Relying Party of the authenticity and integrity of the UCCS.
+A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a Relying Party of the authenticity and integrity of the UCS.

-Ultimately, it is up to the Verifier's policy to determine whether to accept a UCCS from the Attester and to the type of Secure Channel it must negotiate.
+Ultimately, it is up to the Verifier's policy to determine whether to accept a UCS from the Attester and to the type of Secure Channel it must negotiate.
 While the security considerations of the cryptographic algorithms used are similar to COSE, the considerations of the Secure Channel should also adhere to the policy configured at each of the Attester and the Verifier.
 However, the policy controls